aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

-// mention levesque mail

 = Common Sense

-It is puzzling how easy it is to program a machine to perform a task that is extremely difficult for a human being (such as beating the world-champion in chess), and yet apparently so hard to get the same machine to do something that most of us do on a daily basis, without even thinking too hard: using common sense.
+It is puzzling to think how easy it is to program a machine to perform a task that is extremely difficult for a human being (such as beating the world-champion in chess @deepBlue), and yet apparently so hard to get the same machine to do something that most of us do on a daily basis, without even thinking too hard: using common sense.

 == A Central Problem